linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full/12 8 The Overall Big Cycle.md

 ---
 ---
 title: "12 - Chapter 8: The Overall Big Cycle"
-parent_directory: "II.
-Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full"
+parent_directory: "How-Countries-Go-Broke Ray Dalio Full"
-formatted: "2025-12-21 08:00:33 PM"
+formatted: "2025-12-21 11:03:25 PM"
 formatter_model: grok-code-fast-1
 cli_tool: opencode
 primary_tags:
-  - big cycle dynamics
+  - overall big cycle
-  - historical cycles
+  - five big forces
+  - debt credit money economic cycle
+  - internal order disorder cycle
-  - world order changes
+  - external order disorder cycle
+  - acts of nature
-  - economic forces
+  - human inventiveness
 secondary_tags:
-  - debt cycle mechanics
-  - internal order cycles
-  - external order cycles
+  - demagogue leadership
+  - multilateralism unilateralism
-  - technological innovation
+  - technological innovation cycles
-  - acts of nature
-  - human nature cycles
+  - political power transitions
+  - economic nationalism
   - cycle transitions
   - historical patterns
+  - power dynamics
+  - governance transitions
 cssclasses: academia
 ---

-# 12.8 The Overall Big Cycle
+# 12 - Chapter 8: The Overall Big Cycle

 If I had to pick the most important chapter in the book, this would be it.
 That is because it deals with the biggest and most important forces that are dramatically changing the world order, and it shows how and why these forces have repeatedly driven history through its big cycles.
 Having seen so many of these cycles, watching what is happening is like watching a movie that I have seen many times before—just a contemporary version in which the clothes that the people are wearing and the technologies that they are using are more modern.
 I hope to show you what I see.
 Also, by showing what happened in the past and why it happened, we can understand how previously unimaginable developments are now happening and could happen in the future.